 The National Highway Traffic Safety Administration (NHTSA) released on Wednesday, January 19th, 2017 a second notice regarding changes that they are planning to make to the New Car Assessment Program (NCAP).
-This document provided an update with regards to the notice that the NHTSA previously announced on December 16, 2015.
-These updates included: (1) Modifications to the information that was previously provided, (2) New information that completes the technical basis for the planned changes to NCAP, and (3) A discussion of the new 5-star safety rating system.
+This document provides or references certain updates to information that December 16, 2015 notice contained.
+These updates include: (1) modifications to information or materials previously provided, (2) new information that completes the technical basis for the planned changes to NCAP, and (3) a discussion of the new 5-star safety rating system.

 These changes affect the three traditional crash modes of Full Frontal, Side Oblique Pole and Side MDB.
 The changes also include the addition of a new Frontal Oblique Crash Test.

 Calspan has been executing vehicle crash tests for the NCAP since the program’s inception and in 2010, began the research work that aided in the agency’s proposed changes.
 Through this collaboration, Calspan amassed an exceptional level of skill and technical proficiency surpassing any other crash test laboratory in the world.
 Calspan also now has acquired two THORs!

 Calspan is excited to announce that it has acquired 2 THORs; owned by Calspan.